osohq/oso/docs/using/examples/user_types.rst

     :start-after: simple-start
     :end-before: simple-end

-This policy uses :ref:`specialized rules <inheritance>` to control rules execution based on the Actor types that is passed into the authorization request.
+This policy uses :ref:`specialized rules <specializer>` to control rules execution based on the Actor types that is passed into the authorization request.